 Anyone who has been diagnosed with Babesiosis is not eligible to donate blood.

-Donors having the following types of cancer may donate: Squamous or Basal Cell Carcinoma of the skin.
+Donors with the following types of cancer may donate: Squamous or Basal Cell Carcinoma of the skin.

 Donors with Melanoma may be eligible to donate after evaluation by our Medical Director.